gost/docs/gost_mqtt_getting_started.md

 SensorThings Api has an MQTT extension allowing users/devices to publish and subscribe to updates.
 In this article two usecases are described: Receiving and Publishing data.

+In the current release GOST supports MQTT for subscribing/publishing Observations, MQTT support for other entities is planned for future release.

 ## 1] Receiving MQTT data

 How to subscribe to Mqtt messages: